1 Goal

 Based on your number of NPA motifs, how many hydrophobic loops does your Aquaporin protein contain?
 How does this result compare with the output of the TMHMM analysis?

-Based on the analyses and data gathered in this lab, what are your thoughts and conclusions on the Aquaporin gene/protein located on
+Based on the analyses and data gathered in this lab, what are your interpretations and conclusions on the Aquaporin gene/protein located on Scaffold151535?

 Examples of questions that we could ask ourselves to answer the above question are: